Skip to content

 3) Managed-load profile weight (w) math

 w is no longer exposed as a normal user setting.
-The Advanced tab exposes Unmanaged usage reserve instead; that mode affects unmanaged reserve floors, not the learned controlled/uncontrolled profile split.
+The UI exposes the background-usage reserve mode instead; that mode affects background reserve floors, not the learned managed/background profile split.

-Internally, w is fixed at the default value and scales the contribution of the controlled profile relative to uncontrolled, using learned controlled share s.
+Internally, w is fixed at the default value and scales the contribution of the managed profile relative to background usage, using learned managed share s.

 text